 Have you ever heard about transformational leadership?
-Well, it is about guiding through inspiration and enhancing the motivation, morale, and job performance of followers through a variety of mechanisms.
-In fact, it was the American scholar in the fields of leadership studies and organizational behaviour Bernard Morris Bass, who expanded upon the original ideas of James MacGregor Burns, and developed the Bass’s Transformational Leadership Theory.
+It is about guiding through inspiration and enhancing followers’ motivation, morale, and job performance through various mechanisms.
+In fact, it was the American scholar in leadership studies and organizational behaviour Bernard Morris Bass who developed his well-known theory from the original ideas of James MacGregor Burns.

 Let us look at the characteristics of new leadership first.